pandawarlord/cse110-sp23-group4/specs/8-ball/script.md

 *Do a demo with an empty question field*

+We also made the input box adjustable.

+*Demonstrate how the input box can be adjusted*

 From a visual aspect, you will notice that we went for a mystical or Delphic aesthetic.
 We used AI to generate the warm ethereal background and modeled our UI choices from the text to the 8-ball around the AI-generated image.
 Animated clouds also endlessly float around our page, adding to the mysticism our 8-ball app is centered around.
+Furthermore, users are treated to a soft soothing background track that adds a sense of calm and safety with our 8-ball.

 Overall, our team accomplished almost all the features proposed in our original brainstorm.
 Thank you for watching this demo!